GT-610/Lappland/README.md

 I'm re-writing the whole program, and it might take some time.

 # atLAs
-atLAs is a Python script that helps you run and manage GNU/Linux distributions on Termux without root.
+atLAs is a Python script that helps you run and manage GNU/Linux distributions (or more) on Termux without root access.

 ## Features
 * Run, manage and pack your distributions just like managing containers
-* Use multiple mirrors, custom links
+* Use multiple registries, custom links
 * Run and deploy in a single line
 * No root access is required thanks to `proot`